makrai/notes/nozza2003-lang-spec-BERTs.md

 ### Domains: a huge variety

-* data sets used to pretrain the models and data sets used to evaluate
+* data sets used to pretrain the models and data sets used to evaluate them
 * training mainly varies across three source corpora:
   * Wikipedia,
     * 40 million articles created and maintained as an open collaboration